barryvdh/laravel-async-queue/readme.md

 This package is more usable as an alternative for running incidental tasks in the background, without setting up a 'real' queue driver.
 It is similar to the 'deferred' connection, but it runs in a background process, so might be more suitable for long running tasks.

+> Note: Since v0.8 this uses the Concurrently::defer() method instead of the database queue.
+No database migrations tables are required now.
+The config can be simplified as below.
+>
 ### Install

 Require the latest version of this package with Composer